Karl Plattner: Biography

 There, he became acquainted with Sebastian Fasal, Professor of the Academy of Fine Arts Vienna, where he studied mural painting.

 During Second World War he was a soldier in the German Wehrmacht and was put into an American prisoner-of-war camp by Livorno.
 After his captivity he continue his studies in Florence, Milan and Paris.
 At this time, he received the first public contracts in South Tyrol for fresco paintings.

-In 1952 he and his wife moved to Brasil and exhibited his works in Rio de Janeiro and São Paulo.
+In 1952 he and his wife moved to Brazil and exhibited his works in Rio de Janeiro and São Paulo.
 He also received important contracts in Brazil.

 In 1956 he became acquainted with Clemens Holzmeister.
 With him he realized the artistic representation of the box vestibule in the new Great Festival Hall of Salzburg.

 In 1961 he moved to Tourrettes-sur-Loup and Cipières in Southern France.
 From 1963 to 1978 he lived in Milan.
+He died on 8 December 1986 in Milan.